r0754329/My_1st_Git_project_forked-/git_guthub_dictionary.md

 2. Staging area: Temporary space to store file beffore commiting to the local repo.

 3. Local repo: It is where the snapshots are saved

-4. ...
+   - To access the history in the local repo so I can get informatino about who, when and what was modified I can use `log`.
+That will be useful when I want to travel in time.

-Git status allow me to check what files are
+## Git status allow me to check what files are

 1. to be staged: You have commited tjhis file/folder before, you have made new changes and git recognise the new changes are not yet `add` not `commit`.